ishaaa-ai/connect_five/README.md

 <a name="install"></a>
 ## Documentation
 <a name="doc"></a>
+We decided to design the code for our game using the Model, View, Controller Model (MVC).
+To follow this model, the game code is divided into three classes; ConnectFiveController, ConnectFiveBoard, and ConnectFive.
+The ConnectFiveController handles player input and updates the ConnectFive class (the Controller component of the MVC model).
+The ConnectFive handles all the game logic and updates the ConnectFiveBoard based on them. (the Model component of MVC).
+Finally, the ConnectFiveBoard outputs all information to the console for the player to consult and make moves from (the View component of MVC).
 ## How the code could be extended
 <a name = "codeExtention"></a>
 <++>PLACEHOLDER TEXT HERE<++>